-2.2.3 Computational Musculoskeletal Biomechanics Model
+Computational Musculoskeletal Biomechanics Model

 To study the biomechanics of squatting and the impact of exoskeleton assistance on muscular loading, we build a 2D musculoskeletal model with idealized torque assistance to the knee joint without explicit modeling of the exoskeleton.
-The musculoskeletal model is a 2D half-body model with nine major lower limb muscles on the right side of the body, considering symmetry.
+The musculoskeletal model is a 2D half-body model with nine major lower-limb muscles on the right side of the body, considering symmetry.
 These muscles include gluteus maximus (GMAX), iliopsoas (IL), hamstrings (HAMS), rectus femoris (RF), vastus (VAS), biceps femoris short head (BFSH), gastrocnemius (GAS), soleus (SOL), and tibialis anterior (TA).
 VAS and RF are the knee extensors among these muscles, and BFSH, HAMS, and GAS are the knee flexors.
 RF and HAM also act to flex and extend the hip, respectively.
 GAS acts to extend the ankle.
-The model has 3-DOF planar pelvis joint, 1-DOF lumbar joint, 1-DOF hip, knee, and ankle joints and was adapted from the "gait10dof18musc" model available within the OpenSim software [42].
+The model has 3-DOF planar pelvis joint, 1-DOF lumbar joint, 1-DOF hip, knee, and ankle joints and was adapted from the "gait10dof-18musc" model available within the OpenSim software [43].
 The model is constructed in 3D space; however, it is functionally 2D, as all joints are constrained to movement within the sagittal plane kinematically.
-We created dynamic simulations of squatting with and without knee joint torque assistance to track the mean hip, knee, and ankle angle profiles shown in Fig. 5(A).
+We created dynamic simulations of squatting with and without knee joint torque dicted muscle activations during the squat-down phase.
+The color of the muscles indicates their activation, as shown in the color legend on the right.
+The arrows represent predicted ground reaction forces at the contact points.